Ireland

 Royalty income

 Royalty income earned by Irish companies is generally taxable at the rate of tax for passive income of 25%.
-However, where an Irish company is considered to be carrying on an IP trade, that company’s royalty and other similar income may be subjected to Irish tax at the corporation tax trading rate of 12.5%.
-Similarly to passive interest income, it is possible to offset current-year trading losses against passive royalty income arising in the same year on a ‘value basis’.
+However, where an Irish company is carrying on an IP trade, that company’s royalty and other similar income may be subject to Irish tax at the trading rate of 12.5%.
+As with passive interest income, it is possible to offset current-year trading losses against passive royalty income arising in the same year on a ‘value basis’.
 It is not possible to offset prior-year trading losses against current-year royalty income unless that royalty constitutes a trading receipt of the particular company.

 Taxation of cryptocurrency